Final dispute over undefined vs null in JS/TS

 Intro

-is “the billion dollar mistake”.
+It is said that null is “the billion dollar mistake”.
 If that is the

-?
+null and undefined?
 The answer for me was to pick one and ignore

 the other.
-Long time ago I decided to go with undefined
+Long time ago I decided to go with undefined wherever possible

 and honestly, I’ve been quite happy with my choice.
 I don’t know why, but I